 - 3 1/2 pounds ripe mission figs, stemmed and sliced into quarters

 - 1 sprig of rosemary

-- In a non-reactive pot in which you’ll make your jam, gently toss together the figs, sugar, lemon juice and lemon zest.
+- In a nonreactive pot, gently toss together the figs, sugar, lemon juice, and lemon zest.
 Let sit for 15 minutes.

-- Place 2-3 small spoons in the freezer.
+- Place 2 to 3 small spoons in the freezer.
 You’ll use these to ensure the jam sets.

 - After 20 minutes of boiling, I test the set of my jam by putting a bit on one of the frozen spoons and returning it to the freezer for a few minutes.
 The jam should lose its looseness and stiffen up on the spoon.
 Keep testing and once it stiffens up on the spoon, your jam is ready.

 - Turn off the heat and let it sit for a moment or two while the bubbles subside.
 Fill your sterilized glass jars within 1/4 inch of the rim and process according to your desired water bath canning process.
 These need at least 10 minutes in the boiling water bath.